Shamanthshetty7/Shamanthshetty7/README.md

 - 👋 Hi, This is Shamanth S Shetty
 - 👨‍🎓 Currently persuing B.E in Information Science and Engineering
-- 👀 I’m interested in ...Machine learning and Data Science ,Web devolopment,Coding.
+- 👀 I’m interested in ...Machine learning and Data Science ,Web devolopment,Software devolpment.
 - 👀 In my free time i always look forward to learn something new
 - 🌱 I’m currently learning ...C programming,Java,database(mysql),Python,Data Science and Machine Learning.
 - 💞️ I’m looking to collaborate on ... <a href="https://www.linkedin.com/in/shamanth-s-shetty/">